 If you are struggling to lose weight or have had gained weight for no apparent reason, you aren’t alone.
 This is the most common complaint I hear from my patients with PCOS.
 It can be so frustrating to try diet after diet, along with exercise, and get minimal results while you see others around you losing weight on the same program!
 And the advice given to you by your doctor to “just eat less” is totally useless.
 The truth of matter is that there are REAL reasons why it’s more difficult to lose weight with PCOS.
 But the good news is that the majority of women with PCOS are able to lose weight.
 It might take a little detective work to find out what works best for you.
-Here are some tips that have helped some of my patients.
+I’m sharing my top tips for losing weight with PCOS that have helped many of my clients.

 Why is it so hard to lose weight with PCOS?

 There are several reasons as to why it can be more difficult to lose weight with PCOS including the fat storing effects of insulin, a lower metabolic rate, more carb cravings, altered appetite hormones and more.
 Read my previous blog post on this topic.

 Since weight loss is such a HUGE topic that I could break down into 100 blog posts, I just want to give an overview of some tips that have helped my patients.
 By no means, I am trying to make it seem like I have all the answers, or that “just follow my tips and you’ll lose weight”.
 It’s so much more complicated.
 But I’m hoping that you can grab a few tips from my blog post that will help you on your journey.
 But keep in mind, that weight loss diets need to be tailored to the individual woman.
 And each of my tips is only touching the surface area!